Should you file a patent application?

 - Are the unique features ornamental or functional?
 Or both?

-- What would be alternative strategies if you do not pursue a patent?
+- What would be alternative strategies if you do not apply?
 (How easily could competitors copy your product?
 How would you stop competitors from selling knockoffs?)

-- Knowing that your patent will not protect you from infringing other patents, would it still make sense to patent your product if you cannot sell it?
+- Knowing that your patent will not protect you from infringing other patents, would it still make sense to apply if you cannot sell it?

-If you are contemplating a utility patent, then it may be advisable to have a patentability search done before filing.
-Novelty searches might not be cost-effective for applicants who are highly familiar with both the marketplace and patent landscape.
+If you are considering utility patents, then it may be advisable to have a patentability search done before filing.
+Novelty searches might not be cost-effective for applicants who are highly familiar with both the marketplace and the prior art.

 Patent the whole product or product parts?